mcneel/rhino.inside-revit/docs/pages/_en/beta/community/videos.md

 > This is a short recap of {{ site.terms.rir }} plugin and Compute technology in Rhino.

-##  EvolveLAB covers Rhino Inside Revit - Way Faster Wednesday
+##  EvolveLAB covers {{ site.terms.rir }} - Way Faster Wednesday

 {% include youtube_player.html id="XsIgliwPBJU" %}

 Created by [EvolveLAB](https://www.evolvebim.com/)

-> In this video, we highlight the power of Rhino Inside Revit with Grasshopper.
+> In this video, we highlight the power of {{ site.terms.rir }} with Grasshopper.
 We will place adaptive components and floors using rhino inside with grasshopper.

 ## Solar Analysis with {{ site.terms.rir }}